Posts Tagged ‘ALTUS OKLAHOMA FRENCH DRAIN’

 DECORATIVE STONE CAN BE USED TO COVER A FRENCH DRAIN AND THEY LOOK GREAT AND LAST A LIFETIME.

 Drainage Systems can be made up of one drain or a combination of many drains.
-Drainage problems can be very complex.
+Water problems can be very complex.
 Complex Drainage Problems may require a combination of several different types of drains all inter-connected and working together.
-Many times a French Drain, might be connected to a Surface Drain, which then could be connected to another French Drain.
-Other times the drainage problem may be simple and straight-forward requiring only one drain or several of the same type of drain connected together.
+Many times, a French Drain, might be connected to a Surface Drain, which then could be connected to another French Drain.

 Cutting The Curb and Installing Curb Fitting With Acrylic Cement